BEFORE & AFTER SCHOOL CARE PARENT HANDBOOK

 • Name, address, and phone number

-• Contact information for others authorized to pick up your child including Drivers License or Identification number
+• Contact information for others authorized to pick up including Driver’s License or government issued ID

 • Payment information